jeremiah-shaulov/deno_php_world/README.md

 );
 ```

-For each incoming request, first `onisphp()` will be called, to check if this is a PHP script.
-If you return true, the request will be forwarded to the backend PHP-FPM service.
-If you return false, then `onrequest()` will be called, where you can handle this request.
+For each incoming request `onrequest()` will be called, where you can do one of 3 things:
+1. call `await php.proxy()` to forward the request to backend PHP-FPM
+2. Handle the request manually
+3. Do nothing (without awaiting), to let the library generate 404 response

+The `onrequest()` callback gets 1 argument of type `PhpRequest` that extends `PhpInterpreter`.
+It has 2 extra fields:
+1. `script_filename: string` - requested script file.
+It's the same as `this.request.params.get('SCRIPT_FILENAME')`, but cannot be undefined.
+2. `request: ServerRequest` - contains information about incoming request: it's headers, GET and POST parameters, cookies and uploaded files.

-To handle it, you need to call `await request.respond()`, and if you don't do that, a 404 response will be sent the client (await is required).
+To handle incoming request, you need to call `await request.respond()` with optional `status: number`, `headers: Headers`, `setCookies: SetCookies` and `body: Uint8Array | Deno.Reader | string`.

-For more information on `ServerRequest` object see [x/fcgi](https://deno.land/x/fcgi) library;
+For more information on `ServerRequest` object see [x/fcgi](https://deno.land/x/fcgi) library.

+`start_proxy()` returns handle, that has `addr: Deno.Addr` of the frontend listener, and method `stop()` that will terminate the proxy.
+After the proxy terminated, and all the requests complete, `onend()` callback will be called.

 ### Dealing with PHP echo output